 The mean annual temperature has a positive significant effect on the housing price for owner-occupiers: a rise of 1 °C entails an increase in housing prices of 5.9-6.2% (according to the equation and estimation method).
-The sign is also positive for tenants, with values between 2.5 and 3.9%, which are roughly half as much as for owner-occupiers.
+Housing in the ninth decile of the dwelling distribution by mean annual temperature (11.8 °C) is worth almost one sixth more than housing in the median of the distribution.
+The sign is also positive for tenants, with values between 2.5 and 3.9% (according to the equation and estimation method), which are roughly half as much as for owner-occupiers.

 The effect of warmer summers (mean July temperature minus mean annual temperature) is compounded with the preceding one for single-detached houses: an extra 1 °C entails a price increase of 3.7 to 8.4% (depending on the model).
 This effect is insignificant for apartments.
-Hot summer days (more than 30 °C) have a significant effect for owner-occupiers of single-detached houses and renters of apartments.
+Hot summer days (more than 30 °C) have a significant effect on real-estate values for owner-occupiers of single-detached houses and renters of apartments.
 At the median point, an extra day of heat lowers the value of housing by 4.3% (owner-occupiers) or by 1% (tenants).
-This effect is quadratic, probably due to seaside sites where hot summers are appreciated.
-French households are insensitive to cold winters, either the January temperature minus the mean annual temperature or the number of coldest days (less than - 5 °C).
+This effect offsets that of mean annual temperature (the correlation between the two variables is 0.63).
+It is quadratic, probably due to seaside sites where hot summers are appreciated.
+French households are insensitive to cold winters, either the January temperature minus the mean annual temperature or the number of coldest days (less than -5 °C).
 These influences may be unimportant because it is easy to protect oneself both by heating and by winter clothes.

-The number of days' rain in January and July has a significant effect on realestate values.
-The January sign is the expected: prices or rents fall by almost 1.2-2.3% for an extra day's rain.
-The number of days of rainfall in July also exerts a positive effect on the price of apartments (but not on the price of single-detached houses), indicating that households pay more for their housing (1.4 to 4.4%) for an extra summer day's rain.
+The number of days' rain in January and July has a significant effect on real-estate values.
+The January sign is the expected one and the parameter is significant at the 5% level (10% level for owner-occupiers of apartments): prices or rents fall by almost 1.2-2.3% for an extra day's rain; the drop is -3.2 to -5.2% for a standard deviation (2.3 days).
+The number of days of rainfall in July also exerts a positive effect on the price of apartments (but not on the price of single-detached houses), indicating that households pay more for their housing (1.4 to 4.4% depending on estimations) for an extra summer day's rain.